sprenge/solar-friend/README.md

 ```bash
 python3 main.py --capabilities
 ```
-This list possible values for electricity meter types and inverter types (to be used to fill in the config file correctly
+This lists possible values for electricity meter types and inverter types (to be used to fill in the config file correctly)

 Now it is time to create a config file (e.g. /root/config.yml) which contains details about the devices in your home.
 Copy first the example config file so you have a template to start from :